zsamadi/pyml_tools/README.md

 [data](https://github.com/zsamadi/pyml_tools/tree/main/data)

 These are sample training data used to train machine learning algorithms.
-At the time of this writing they're all from [Anrew NG's machine learning course](https://www.coursera.org/learn/machine-learning).
+At the time of this writing they're all from [Andrew NG's machine learning course](https://www.coursera.org/learn/machine-learning).